 Stay Up to Date With Glenbridge

 - Follow us on the Glenbridge Health & Rehabilitation Facebook Page for Updates

 - Visit our “News” portion of our website for general information and updates.

 Glenbridge Health & Rehabilitation is continuing to closely monitor recommendations from the CDC and will act quickly and accordingly to protect the health and safety of our residents and employees.
 We thank you all for your patience, support and understanding during these unprecedented times.

 Please Note.
-This page was last updated 4/14/2020.
+This page was last updated on 4/14/2020.
 We will continue to monitor and make changes based on recommendations of the state and CDC.
-This page may not reflect all actions taken by the Facility.
+This page may not reflect all actions taken by the facility.